-North West College serves a region that encompasses over 44,000 square kilometers in northwest Saskatchewan, Canada.
-We operate campuses in two main communities as well as 23 other municipalities and First Nations communities.
-Through partnerships with other post-secondary institutions we deliver a wide variety of career, vocational, and academic programming to meet the educational, economic and labour force demands of north west Saskatchewan.
+North West College operates campuses in two main communities as well as 23 other municipalities and First Nations communities.
+Through partnerships with other post-secondary institutions, we deliver a wide variety of career, vocational, and academic programming to meet the educational, economic and labour force demands of North West Saskatchewan.

 Our two main campuses are located in North Battleford and Meadow Lake.
 Both are small cities with a population of 18,236 and 5,322 respectively.
-North West College offers university programs from the

-University of Regina and the University of Saskatchewan, as well as an array of educational programs and services to adult learners including certificate and diploma programs.
+North West College offers university programs from the University of Regina and the University of Saskatchewan, as well as an array of educational programs and services to adult learners including certificate and diploma programs.